Aspandiyar933/ol-ADS/tasks-1/exercise-1/README.md

 # exercise-1

-# Give a input two digits and output sum
+# Give an input two digits and output sum

 # Input